Donnelly's Bar and Kay's Tavern attacks: Attacks

 Then a second gunman, believed to be Billy McCaughey, a UVF volunteer and member of the RUC Special Patrol Group, shot dead a second person, local man Patrick Donnelly (no relation to the pub owner's family) who had been waiting for petrol.
 McConnell then went inside the pub and sprayed the bar with his Sten SMG, killing a third man, Trevor Bracknell, and seriously injuring three more people.

 As McConnell withdrew to his car, two other members of the unit carried a 25-pound cylinder bomb inside the pub.
 As McConnell's unit fled back to Mitchell's farm, the bomb detonated inside the pub.
-However by this time most of the people had already fled.
-The explosion at Kay's Tavern destroyed about 80% of the building, started a huge fire and injured two more people; with one of the injured men losing a foot and a hand in the explosion.
-Nobody has ever been charged for these crimes, allegations of police collusion.
+However, by this time most of the people had already fled.